ory/hydra/docs/docs/contributing.md

 directly or ask some questions.
 You can find more info on the hangouts in [Slack](https://www.ory.sh/chat).

-If you want to receive regular notifications about updates to ORY {{Project}}, consider joining the mailing list.
+If you want to receive regular notifications about updates to ORY Hydra, consider joining the mailing list.
 We will _only_ send you vital information on the projects that you are interested in.